Banging Toolbox

 Dewalt DWHT51054 22oz 14 inch handle smooth faced stainless steel hammer

-• This Dewalt framing hammer has an excellent weight distribution.
+• This Dewalt framing hammer offers an excellent weight distribution.

 • Sleek design.